buzzdecafe/buzzdecafe.github.com/_posts/2013-10-09-the-tao-of-lambda-undoing-with-higher-order-functions-and-closures.md

     }
     {% endhighlight %}

-The final version extends `undo` to take a callback function.
+And since anything worth doing is worth overdoing, the final version extends `undo` to take a callback function.
 That callback can be passed in as an optional fourth argument to `revalue`, or as an optional argument to the `undo` function itself.
 It's up to the user to make the callback return something useful:

     {% highlight javascript %}
     var revalue = function(obj, prop, newValue, undoCallback) {